BACK TO BASICS | DO YOU OWN THE RIGHTS TO YOUR INVENTION?

 Inventions by third parties

 If work on the invention is carried out by a third party, for example via an outsourcing arrangement, the rights to the invention do not automatically pass to the company instructing the work.
 In this case, it is important that the agreement between the instructing company and third party includes clauses on ownership of IP rights.
-Assignment documents for any patent applications resulting from this work are also likely be required.
+Assignment documents for any patent applications resulting from this work are also likely to be required.

 Collaborations